waynodiablo/Oystercard/yelpv1.md

 resources :restaurants
 ```

+##### `rake routes`

 If you now run `rake routes` you'll get a list of the different routes that this has created. **This is one of the more powerful features of Rails:** it has conventions about routing that do a lot of work for you.

 Look at the way it's automatically created paths for `create`, `read`, `update` and `destroy` methods.
 You can see how fast would be to get a simple [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) app off the ground!

 Running `rspec` again, we get another `RoutingError` – this time, there's no Restaurants controller.
 Time to make one!

+##### Creating controllers

+Controllers are a bit like methods in a Sinatra server file – they contain the 'verbs' that handle incoming requests and do something in response to them.

 `$ rails g controller restaurants`